AngoraFuzzer/libdft64/README.md

 - Support basic SSE, AVX instructions.
 - Use BDD data structure described in [Angora][3]'s paper.

+## Limitation of our taint propagation rules
+- Byte level
+- Ignore implicit flows
+- Ignore flags registers

+## TODO
+- [ ] ternary instructions
+- [ ] rules for flags registers
+- [ ] performance optimization
+- [ ] support more instructions
+- [ ] test for each instruction

 ## Contributing guidance
 As [TaintInduce](https://taintinduce.github.io/) mentioned, libdft exists the soundness and completeness probelm.
 - The taint propagation rules may be wrong.